EUROPE MARKETS: French Stocks Push To 2-week High As Data Show Business Booming

 ADVERTISEMENT

-What's driving markets: The main stock benchmarks pared losses or turned higher as the session wore on, after upbeat economic data, including a preliminary report on eurozone services and manufacturing activity that beat forecasts (http://www.marketwatch.com/story/eurozone-business-booming-as-pmis-jump-2017-11-23).
+What drove markets: The main stock benchmarks pared losses or turned higher during the session after upbeat economic data, including a preliminary report on eurozone services and manufacturing activity that beat forecasts (http://www.marketwatch.com/story/eurozone-business-booming-as-pmis-jump-2017-11-23).

 The composite Purchasing Managers Index for November rose to 57.5, its highest level since April 2011, said data firm IHS Markit.
 Economists widely expected an unchanged reading.
 France led the way, with a surprise jump in its services sector PMI to 60.2, compared with an expected fall to 57.0.

-One headwind to stocks is a rise in the euro, which has been gaining since the U.S. dollar was yanked down Wednesday by investors concerned about the pace of U.S. interest-rate hikes (http://www.marketwatch.com/story/fed-doubts-on-inflation-grow-but-rate-hike-likely-soon-minutes-show-2017-11-22).
-The upbeat economic data may also be giving a lift to the shared currency, analysts said.
+One headwind to stocks was a rise in the euro, which has been gaining since the U.S. dollar was yanked down Wednesday by investors concerned about the pace of U.S. interest-rate hikes (http://www.marketwatch.com/story/fed-doubts-on-inflation-grow-but-rate-hike-likely-soon-minutes-show-2017-11-22).
+The upbeat economic data also helped lift the shared currency, analysts said.

 A stronger euro can put pressure on shares of exporters as it makes products more expensive for holders of other currencies.